-The Renaissance Performing Arts Association is extremely honored to be a part of the Kennedy Center Partners in Education program.
-As the fifth Ohio team ever to participate in this highly selective program, The Renaissance is partnering with Mansfield City Schools and the Mansfield Art Center to bring arts-integrated teaching to local K-12 students through a series of professional development workshops.
+The Renaissance Performing Arts Association is a proud member of the John F. Kennedy Center for the Performing Arts' Partners in Education program.
+As one of only two Ohio locations in this highly selective program, The Renaissance is partnering with Mansfield City Schools and the Mansfield Art Center to bring arts-integrated teaching to local K-12 students through a series of professional development workshops.

 Arts integration is an approach to teaching in which students engage in a creative process that connects an art form, such as dancing or singing, with another subject area, such as math or reading.
 Since not all students learn the same way, the arts integration approach reaches students despite these differences-whether a child learns best by talking, seeing, singing, or writing, arts integration accommodates many diverse learning styles in one classroom.
 The Kennedy partnership offers a wealth of resources to Mansfield teachers, who will now have access to a variety of local, state, and national teaching artists in their own classrooms.
 A series of professional development workshops throughout the coming years will help teachers learn how to seamlessly integrate arts activities into lesson plans to not only help students be more engaged in school, but also retain information better and achieve their greatest learning potential.

 The Mansfield partnership team (a.k.a. the Ohio 2010 team) vied for a spot in the prestigious program against numerous other teams across the nation, and was inducted into the program in May 2010.
 Mansfield is one of only 100 partnership sites across the United States.
 The Kennedy Center Partners in Education program represents a great honor for The Renaissance, the Mansfield Art Center, and Mansfield City Schools, and the program looks to have a positive impact on the lives of thousands of Mansfield City Schools K-12 students and teachers over the coming years.